cs1302uga/cs1302-minesweeper-alpha/README.md

 Note that the second line is empty.
 Also, be sure to replace `FILENAME` with the actual name of the file.

-If a seed file not malformed but is also considered to be malformed if the number of mines exceeds the number of squares in the grid, and if a mine location is specified as being outside of the grid.
+A seed file is also considered to be malformed if the number of mines exceeds the number of squares in the grid, and if a mine location is specified as being outside of the grid.
 If the grid size is not an acceptable grid size, then use the error and